 It is very hard to prevent close contact in a school setting.
-You won't always be able to prevent close contact, especially between young students.
+You won't always be able to prevent close contact.
 However, if you think about how people use the spaces in your school and modify them to reduce close contact as much as you can, you decrease the chance of exposures in the school.
+Wearing masks at all times during school will also help prevent the spread of COVID-19.

 This manual provides public health recommendations that will help make schools safer, but they will not eliminate the risk of COVID-19 completely.
 Schools cannot stop the spread of COVID-19 alone.
 Communities which have a lot of COVID-19 spread will also see outbreaks in schools.
 It is critical for communities, families, and individuals to take necessary measures to lower the spread of COVID-19.
-If we all follow as many of the recommendations as we can, it will greatly reduce the risk of COVID-19 spreading in our schools.^{34,35}
+If we all follow as many of the recommendations as we can, it will greatly reduce the risk of COVID-19 spreading in our schools.^{54,55}